md-zaman/jenkins-learning/Notes.md

 41. Manage Sensitive Information in Jenkins (Keys and Passsword)

-We have 2 sesitive information in our script which we want to execute The sql password and our AWS secret key.
+We have 2 sensitive information in our script which we want to execute The sql password and our AWS secret key.
 Go to jenkins and simply add them in the credentials by selecting secret key.